mirkogarofalo/neistinn/README.md

 _Neistinn_ (in English ‘the spark’) trains learners of Icelandic to build simple sentences composed of subject, main verb and object.
 The app generates a sentence in English that has to be translated into Icelandic.

 Features:
-- Four possible tenses for training (present, past, present progressive, past progressive)
+- Five possible tenses for training (present, past, present progressive, past progressive, intentional future)
 - Semi-randomized generation of sentences:
   - Subjects are picked randomly;
   - Each verb is associated to a specific subset of objects, from which one object is picked randomly;